-This program protects land with conservation easements, a legally binding document that transfers (through sale or donation) a land parcel's development rights from the landowner to another entity, often a land conservation organization or governmental agency.
+These programs protect land with conservation easements, a legally binding document that transfers (through sale or donation) a land parcel's development rights from the landowner to another entity, often a land conservation organization or governmental agency.
 The landowner is bound to the terms of the easement and the organization/agency is required to monitor land uses to ensure easement terms are being met.

-1.(P) Transfer of Development Rights (TDR) Program
+1.(P) Transfer of Development Rights (PDR) Program

-This program, similar to a PDR program, separates a parcel of land from its development rights.
+These programs, similar to PDR programs, separate a parcel of land from its development rights.
 TDR programs sell a parcel of land's development rights on the open market, in the process transferring them from designated "sending areas" to designated "receiving areas."
 Land developers buy development rights, utilizing them to build at higher densities in "receiving" areas.